 While it is one of the smaller planetaria

 (yes that's the plural) in Australia, it has the advantage that we can interact with the audience and their questions.
 We find this often provides a unique and rewarding experience for the visitor.

-How to get the best out of the Planetarium experience...
+The Planetarium experience...